oracle-livelabs/database/in-memory-21c/json/json.md

     SQL>
     ```

-    Not very much space, but like some of the other features that we've seen in this Lab it does require some additional space in the IM column store in-memory optimized JSON data.
+    Not very much space, but it does require some additional space in the IM column store in order to store in-memory optimized JSON data.

 7. Now let's run the JSON query again.
 This is the same query from step 3.